ilagunap/fpchecker-doc/reports.md

 ## Source Code Report

-The source code report is shown by clicking on the Line column in the File Report (see example below).
+The source code report is shown by clicking on the Lines column in the File Report (see example below).
 This report shows the lines of code affected by the event in the corresponding file.
 The affected code lines are highlighted.

 {% include image.html file="fpchecker/source_report.png" url="https://github.com/LLNL/FPChecker" alt="fpchecker" max-width=500  %}